Date: 15 September 2015. Stone-Wave Sticks.

 for some.
 Afloat on Seaweed?
 Nope.

-And no, I won't wait until I have
+And no, I will not wait until I have

 a big lot of Stuff to donate.
 Even a few things gone is less to deal